nic-dgl104-winter-2025/dgl104-rrj-GeorgeAK-cloud/README.md

 ### Summary of Design Patterns

 **Overview:**
-This week, I explored design patterns and how they help in software development.
+This week, the class explored design patterns and how they help in software development.
 I also learned about contributing to open-source projects, which opened my eyes to different ways to be involved in the development community.
 Writing about these topics helped me connect theory with real-world applications, and I included examples to clarify each concept.

  **Understanding Design Patterns**
 Design patterns provide reusable solutions to common programming problems.
 They were formalized by the "Gang of Four" and help improve code organization and maintainability (Refactoring Guru, 2024).
 While writing about this, I realized that patterns are not strict rules but guidelines that help developers structure their applications better.